connorpheraty/Backend/README.md

 As Lambda students we have developed a solution that increases information transparency and helps patients (and family members) evaluate potentially life-saving clinical trials.
 In the process, recruiting enough participants for the study to make.

-Before we get started, lets outline some of the goals for the Data Science Team:
+Goals for the Data Science Team:
 * Analyze data for actionable insights to pass on to our customers.
 * Test the feasability of a predictive model that will be able to predict, with statistical significance, the probability of a trial reaching the completion stage.
 * A search engine that returns relevant clinical trials based upon a customer query.